alcarasj/ganja-file-system/README.md

 * Upload (with overwrite option), delete and download system.
 * All files are uniquely identified by their name.
 * Files are stored by instances of `ganja-file-server` in their respective `data` folders.
+* `ganja-web-server` handles all use cases and serves as a client proxy.
 ### Security Service
 * Authentication and authorization, provided by `ganja-auth-server` using JWT (https://www.npmjs.com/package/jwt).
 * On successful login, a JSON web token is returned that must be used in the `x-access-token` header for every HTTP request sent to all routes.